godotengine/godot-docs/tutorials/3d/gridmap.rst

 Reminder
 ------------------------------

--Beware of the scale of the meshes, if you are not using uniform meshes.
+- Beware of the scale of the meshes, if you are not using uniform meshes.

--There are many ways to make use of the Gridmap, be creative.
+- There are many ways to make use of the Gridmap, be creative.